 - We recommend adding 5% to your total to ensure you have enough wood for your accent wall.

 - Add both totals together.

 - Now round up to the nearest foot and you will have your recommended square footage of wood to purchase.

 What if my wall has a door or window in it?

 A wall with a door or window in it may require less wood.
 To factor this into the amount of wood you need to buy, calculate the space of the door or window that does not need to be covered in reclaimed wood by using the same steps as above.
 Now subtract that total from the total square footage of the entire wall.

 What about leftover material?

 If you use the calculations above you should have very little material leftover, even with the additional 5%.
 There may be some little pieces left than will be unusable, but by using the smaller pieces wisely you will have very left waste.
-For example, if you have a 60 inch board and cut it down to 48 inches, you will have a 12 inch piece leftover.
-Instead of wasting that 12 inch piece, utilize it by placing it at the beginning or end or a row.
+For example, if you have a 60-inch board and cut it down to 48 inches, you will have a 12-inch piece of leftover.
+Instead of wasting that 12-inch piece, utilize it by placing it at the beginning or end or a row.
 This will greatly reduce the amount of wood you waste.
 If you do have extra wood left over, there are a lot of DIY projects you can do with your scraps!
-You can use them to frame a mirror, or build a spice rack.
+You can use them to frame a mirror or build a spice rack.